lewagon/dotfiles/04-Front-End/08-Templating/02-Vanilla-Todo-List/README.md

 ### Data and HTML

-There is a list of to-dos prepared for you in `lib/to-do-list.js` file.
+There is a list of to-dos prepared for you in the `lib/to-do-list.js` file.

 ```js
 const todos = [